florenciacruz3/florenciacruz3/getting-started-with-markdown.md

 #### The tech industry already speaks Markdown

+In technical writing, your content lives across multiple platforms — GitHub, Confluence, Read the Docs, GitBook.
+Every one of these accepts Markdown directly.
+You write it once and it renders immediately, without conversions or reformatting.

-Markdown is the default writing format these days across the tech industry.
-The majority of platforms — GitHub, developer tools, README files, release notes, API documentation — are all written in Markdown.
+Markdown is the default writing format across the tech industry.
+README files, release notes, API documentation, developer tools — all written in Markdown.
 Documentation written in clean, well-structured Markdown signals that you understand the environment you're working in.
 It's not just a useful skill.
 It's the expected one.

 ---